deep-med/DeepPET-OPSCC-Example/README.md

 # DeepPET-OPSCC-Example
-This is an example of running inference with trained DeepPET-OPSCC models.
-For the DeepPET-OPSCC-T model, the inputs are the original PET (SUV) image and tumor mask; for the DeepPET-OPSCC-TN model, an additional distance map is needed.
+This is an example of running inference with trained DeepPET-OPSCC prognosis models.
+For the DeepPET-OPSCC-T model, the inputs are the PET (SUV) ROI image and corresponding tumor mask; for the DeepPET-OPSCC-TN model, an additional distance map is needed.
 An illustrative example of the input data is provided in the sample_data folder.
 The default data format is Nifty (.nii.gz).

 ### Overview